sohaibafifi/dotfiles/README.markdown

 My mail is kept in individual Maildirs under `~/Mail`, with `inbox` being where most unfiltered mail is sent.
 I use [Getmail][20], [Procmail][21], and [MSMTP][22]; the configurations for these are not included here.
-I make heavy use of GnuPG for email -- everything is signed by default, and I encrypt whenever I have a public key available for the recipient.
+I make heavy use of GnuPG for email—everything is signed by default, and I encrypt whenever I have a public key available for the recipient.
 The GnuPG interfacing is done with [GPGme][23], rather than defining commands for each crypto operation.
 I wrote [an article about this setup][24] if it sounds appealing.

 tmux
 ----